BEACON ROCK STATE PARK

 Henry J. Biddle purchased the rock in order to build a trail to the top.
 The trail was built, and in 1935 his heirs turned the rock over to the state for use as a park.
 Additional development was done by the Civilian Conservation Corps.

-The park has 28 tent spaces, one restroom and two showers.
 The main camp area is an older camp in a forested setting suited more for tents than RVs.
-There are a limited number of sites that accommodate RVs over 20 feet and the maximum site length is 40 feet.
-All campsites are first-come, first-served.
+There are a limited number of sites that accommodate RVs.
+This campground closes seasonally.

 Cottages and Cabins